riley-mc/codereview3/README.md

 #### _JavaScript, JQuery, For Loop and Array Week 3 Epicodus 10/23/2020_

 ## Description
-The web application takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:
+The web application takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions: Beep and Boops will replace numbers in selected areas.

-Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
-Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
-Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"
-These exceptions are written from least to most important.
-The first exception will apply unless the second exception does, and the same with the second and third.
-So, for example,

-The number 13 should be replaced with "Won't you be my neighbor?"
-The number 21 should be replaced with "Boop".
-The number 32 should be replaced with "Won't you be my neighbor?"